Anvil Expanded & Perforated Mesh Systems

 Aluminium remains widely used across a myriad of architectural applications.
 Carbon steel can be utilised where tensile strength is a primary factor, for example, walkways.
 The selection of the appropriate thickness will depend on the intended usage and the loads it is expected to support.

 An extensive range of mesh patterns are available.
 These can be bordered, curved and folded in a number of different finishes including mill, powder coated or anodised.
-Send us a drawing or image of what you are trying to achieve, and we will work with you to design the optimum solution.
+Send us a drawing or image of what you are trying to achieve and we will work with you to design the optimum solution.

-— Recyclable & sustainable
+— Recyclable & Sustainable

+Mesh panels are a sustainable and environmentally friendly product.
 At the end of its long working life, expanded mesh can easily be disposed of and is 100% recyclable.